 Because of the low frequency of the shock oscillation driving the buffet, a URANS approach may seem the most appropriate to represent the phenomenon.
-Still, there is no consensus on the capability of URANS to predict the buffet, being this influenced by a number of factors: turbulence modelling, numerical schemes, spatiotemporal discretisation and influence of the wind tunnel geometry.
-Therefore, scale resolving simulations have become popular in this context.
+Still, there is no consensus on the capability of URANS to predict the buffet, being this technique influenced by factors like turbulence modelling, numerical schemes, spatiotemporal discretisation and the influence of the wind tunnel geometry.
+Therefore, scale-resolving simulations have become popular in this context.
 Unfortunately, the associated CPU costs are high.

 An accurate and affordable method is required to predict the onset of buffet for a wide of flight conditions.
 RANS-based criteria were proposed in recent years and only focus on integral or local steady quantities (fig. 3 for an explanation).
-Even in this case, a big number of steady computations must be carried out.
+Even in this case, many steady computations must be carried out.
 Here, these criteria have been re-proposed in conjunction with an adjoint method to accelerate the buffet boundary tracking.

 Fig. 3: RANS-based criteria for the buffet onset estimate using the lift (left) and momentum (centre) coefficients, and the trailing edge pressure coefficient (right).

-The algorithm formulated allows recovering the results of the criteria in their standard forms.
+The formulated algorithm allows for recovering the criteria results in their standard forms.
 At the same time, a saving of 50-60% of the CPU time.
 The algorithm was tested for the OAT15A and NACA0012 aerofoils, for which data on the experimental onset is available.
 The adopted criteria maintain a conservative nature, since tend to underestimate the onset angle of attack, and are therefore applicable in the industrial design phase.

 Scientific Training SC2